super-linter/super-linter/docs/upgrade-guide.md

 This section helps you upgrade from super-linter `>=v8.2.0` to `v8.4.0`.

+### stylelint-config-sass-guidelines

+Super-linter `v8.4.0` doesn't ship the `stylelint-config-sass-guidelines` anymore because it's not being maintained anymore, and it's blocking `stylelint` updates.

 ### Terrascan

-Super-linter `v8.4.0` removes support for Terrascan because it's not being maintained anymore.
+Super-linter `v8.4.0` removes support for theTerrascan because it's not being maintained anymore.

 You can remove the following variables from your Super-linter configuration: